justmaxcz/simple-rpg/README.md

 <li>items</li>
 <li>dialogue</li>
 <li>enemyes</li>
 <li>currency</li>
-<p3>and more</p3>

-will this project be updated maybe because i have a lot stuff to do so sorry but you can do what you want with it
+<h4>will this project be updated maybe because i have a lot stuff to do so sorry but you can do what you want with it</h4>